 Strict adherence to the following precautions is advised to minimize the potential for secondary exposure to testosterone from Testosterone Gel in men [see Medication Guide]:

-Wash hands with soap and water after application
+- Wash hands with soap and water immediately after application

 Potential Adverse Reactions with Androgens

 Patients should be informed that treatment with androgens may lead to adverse reactions which include:

 - Changes in urinary habits, such as increased urination at night, trouble starting the urine stream, passing urine many times during the day, having an urge to go the bathroom right away, having a urine accident, or being unable to pass urine or weak urine flow

 - Breathing disturbances, including those associated with sleep or excessive daytime sleepiness.

 - Too frequent or persistent erections of the penis

 - Nausea, vomiting, changes in skin color, or ankle swelling

 Patients Should Be Advised of the Following Instructions for Use